lifewatch/elab-documentation/docs/web-service-description.md

 |:-------------|:------------------|
 | **Number of observations in a 1000m radius around a point**           | Returns the number of observations in the Ocean Biodiversity Information System (OBIS) of taxon in a radius of 1000 meter around a point, based on Latitude and Longitude in the uploaded data file.|

-## ​​Geographical services - Administrative boundaries:
+## ​​Geographical services - Administrative boundaries
 These web services return the name and code of administrative boundaries, such as EMODnet regions, Exclusive Economic Zones (EEZ), ICES Ecoregions, IHO Sea Areas, Intersect of the EEZ and IHO (Marine Regions), World Countries, and FAO Fishing Areas, based on Latitude and Longitude in the uploaded data file.​​

 | Service        | Explanation          |